ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

    is typically used by the host running Docker, we change the port Gitlab uses for SSH to ``2222``.
 This can be adjusted if needed.

-   Make sure to remove the comments from the command before running it and that docker has enough memory (~ 6GB).
-To adapt it, go to ``Preferecences -> Resources``
+   Make sure to remove the comments from the command before running it.

    ::